 You may download and convert this post into a GPS-guided article.
 For more information, click here.

-Are you planning a trip to Penang soon?
-How about booking accommodation here?
+Planning a trip to Penang soon?
+Let’s book your accommodation here!

 This post contains affiliate links, which means that if you click through and make a purchase, I will receive a small commission, at no extra cost to you.
 All opinions shared in this post are my own.